Multiple Changepoint Detection with Partial Information on Changepoint Times: Discussion

 \subsection{Acknowledgement}

 The authors thank Matthew Menne, Jared Rennie, Claude Williams Jr., and Bin Yu for helpful discussions.
 The climate application was posed at SAMSI's 2014 climate homogeneity summit in Boulder, Colorado.
 Robert Lund and Anuradha Hewaarachchi thank NSF Grant DMS 1407480 for partial support.
 Clemson University is acknowledged for generous allotment of computation time on its Palmetto cluster.
+The comments of two referees substantially improved this manuscript.

 { \setstretch{0.85} }

 {\Alph{section}}